EDCD/EDDI/SpeechResponder/Variables.md

     - `size` the numeric size of the compartment, from 1 to 8
     - `module` the module in the compartment

+## Vehicle

+An SRV or Fighter, within an associated launchbay.

+    - `name` the name of the vehicle, for example 'F63 Condor'
+    - `loadout` the loadout of the vehicle, for example 'Starter' for SRV or 'Gelid' for Fighter
+    - `mount` only for Fighters, this defines the type of mount ('F' = fixed, 'G' = gimballed)
+    - `rebuilds` the number of rebuilds remaining for the vehicle

+## Launchbay

+An SRV or Fighter hangar.

+    - `type` the of launchbay, 'SRV' of 'Fighter'
+    - `size` the numeric size of the launchbay
+    - `vehicles` the vehicles within the launchbay (this is an array of vehicle objects)

 ## Material